budimanjojo/talhelper/hack/tsehelper/README.md

 There are seven flags that can be used to change the output format:

 - `-minimal`: Flag to indicate whether to output minimal json consisting of only the org/repo, e.g. `siderolabs/amd-ucode`.
-Minimal is mutually exclusive from `-trimRegistry` and `-trimSha256`.
+Minimal is mutually exclusive from `-trimRegistry`, `-trimSha256`, and `-trimTag`.

 - `-purgecache`: Flag to indicate whether to purge the cache file before generating the schema.
+- `-skipUpdate`: Flag to skip the upstream check and load directly from cache.

 - `-onlyVersions`: Flag to indicate whether to only output the versions, e.g. `v1.5.5`.
 - `-version <version>`: Return the system extensions for a specific version, e.g. `v1.4.1`.
 If not specified, all versions will be returned.